Feyerabend/cc/ch05/addition/language/README.md

 tolerates ambiguity and contradiction.
 Programming languages cannot.
 They are analytic philosophy under maximal discipline.

-So compilers are not just technical artifacts.
+So compilers are not just technical artefacts.
 They are the concrete realisation of a core analytic idea: that understanding is structure, and that structure can be formal, explicit, and it even eventually may become mechanically processed.